Altamaha shiner

-The Altamaha shiner (Cyprinella xaenura) is a species of fish in the family Cyprinidae.
-It is endemic to the Piedmont region of Georgia, where it occurs in the upper areas of the Altamaha River drainage area, primarily above the Fall Line in north-central Georgia.
+The Altamaha shiner (Cyprinella xaenura) is a species of freshwater ray-finned fish in the family Leuciscidae, the shiners, daces and minnows.
+It is endemic to the Piedmont region of Georgia, where it occurs in the upper areas of the Altamaha River drainage area, primarily above the fall line in north-central Georgia.

-Physical Appearance
+Physical appearance

-The Altamaha Shiner is a minnow.
+The Altamaha shiner is a minnow.
 The maximum recorded length of an adult is 11 cm (4.5 in).
-Physical characteristics of the Altamaha Shiner include a pointed snout and a terminal or slightly sub-terminal mouth.
+Physical characteristics of the Altamaha shiner include a pointed snout and a terminal or slightly sub-terminal mouth.
 Coloration includes a dusky olive upper portion of the body, a dark streak along the back, and a silver-black stripe on the rear half of the body which is often spread into a distinct spot on the base of the caudal fin.
 Breeding males have multiple distinct features including one side of the body being blue, possessing white fins, and unique yellow to orange caudal, dorsal, and anal fins.
 Typically, there are 26 scales on the body.
 Of these, 16 are located around the caudal peduncle.
 This species has 10-11 anal rays, between 38-40 lateral scales, and pharyngeal teeth in a 1,4-4,1 pattern.

-Geographic Range and Habitat
+Geographic range and habitat

-The Altamaha Shiner resides in the upper portions of the Oconee River and the Ocmulgee River.
+The Altamaha shiner resides in the upper portions of the Oconee River and the Ocmulgee River.
 It is found nowhere else in the world.
 It prefers the habitat of small sandy and rocky pools; additionally, this minnow is typically found in small rivers, creeks, and streams.

-Life History
+Life history

 Very little is known about the life history of this elusive minnow.
-It is assumed that the Altamaha Shiner eats aquatic insects or terrestrial insects which have been captured in stream drift.
-The Altamaha Shiner lays its eggs in small crevices or small cracks within rocks.
+It is assumed that the Altamaha shiner eats aquatic insects or terrestrial insects which have been captured in stream drift.
+The Altamaha shiner lays its eggs in small crevices or small cracks within rocks.